zen-fs/core/readme.md

 ## Building

 - Make sure you have Node and NPM installed.
-You must have Node v18 or newer.
+You must have Node v22 or newer.
 - Install dependencies with `npm install`
-- Build using `npm run build`
+- Build using `npx tsc` or `npm run build`
 - You can find the built code in `dist`.

 ### Testing